 The tax withholding calculator should also be used by those who have their taxes deducted at source by employers.
 Your income or family circumstances could result in a higher/lower tax bill.
 A new baby can reduce your tax burden, as can investment in their college fund as they grow up.

 Benefits to you (and the IRS)

 For you the new tax payment regime allows you to pay in smaller chunks and more regularly.
-For many, paying once or twice a year this has meant that you forget all your tax burden except in the month or so approaching payment day when you starve and penny pinch to make the payment date!
+For many, paying once or twice a year has meant that you forget all your tax burden except in the month or so approaching payment day when you starve and penny-pinch to make the payment date!
 Having four such payment dates allows for smaller chunks and less of a sweat each time ahead of having to find $x,000 for the taxman!

 It is possible for those who are into reducing those shocks even further to pay your estimated tax on a monthly basis through the very same systems as the quarterly regime.
 The IRS sets the quarterly payments as a minimum.

 By the time you read this blog the payment date may well have expired.
 If you have forgotten to make your quarterly payments then there is still time to make a payment – the only time the IRS will chase you hard is should you fail to make your payments by the end of the financial year.
 Don’t use that as an excuse to procrastinate though – the later you pay the bigger the ultimate bill you will face!